 Today I’m sharing how to make a Terra Cotta Pot Spring Wreath using a simple technique using new pots that are aged.
 This is an easy DIY step-by-step tutorial for Spring Wreath Ideas.

-I love Aged Terra Cotta Pots and I recently saw a wreath made using old terra cotta pots.
+I love Aged Terra Cotta Pots, and I recently saw a wreath made using old terra cotta pots in a garden shop at the beach.
 Although I have a large collection of terra cotta pots, I didn’t have the required amount to make a wreath.
 So here’s what I did.

 First let’s gather our supplies.